asmhole/writeups/Square CTF 2023/danggit! (part 1)/danggit! (part 1).md

 This was by far the most guessy challenge of the CTF.

-P.S. the repo folder has been attached incase you would like to take a look. however, 9/10 doctors do not recommend doing so for your own sanity, and the 10th is dead.
+P.S. the repo folder has been attached in case you would like to take a look. however, 9/10 doctors do not recommend doing so for your own sanity, and the 10th is dead.